 The following information is presented for educational purposes only.
 Medical Marijuana Inc. provides this information to provide an understanding of the potential applications of cannabidiol.
 Links to third party websites do not constitute an endorsement of these organizations by Medical Marijuana Inc. and none should be inferred.

-Crohn’s disease is a type of inflammatory bowel disease prevalent among adolescents and young adults that causes the lining of the digestive track to become inflamed.
-Studies have shown marijuana is effective at decreasing digestive track inflammation and in some cases can help patients achieve long-term remission.
+Crohn’s disease is a type of inflammatory bowel disease that is prevalent among adolescents and young adults.
+Studies have shown marijuana to be effective at decreasing digestive tract inflammation, and in some cases, helping patients achieve long-term remission.

 Overview of Crohn’s Disease

-Crohn’s disease is an inflammatory bowel disease (IBD) that causes the lining of the digestive track to become inflamed.
-The Crohn’s & Colitis Foundation of American reports that the disease may affect as many as 700,000 Americans, causing them abdominal pain, rectal bleeding, severe diarrhea, fever, weight loss, fatigue and malnutrition.
-The pain can be so intense it becomes debilitating and in some cases the disease can prove to be life-threatening.
+Crohn’s disease is an inflammatory bowel disease (IBD) that causes the lining of the digestive tract to become inflamed.
+The disease may affect as many as 700,000 Americans, according to the Crohn’s & Colitis Foundation of America, causing abdominal pain, rectal bleeding, severe diarrhea, fever, weight loss, fatigue and malnutrition.
+The pain can be so intense that it becomes debilitating.
+In some cases, the disease can prove to be life-threatening.

-According to Mayo Clinic, the most common area of the digestive track that is affected by Crohn’s disease is at the end of the small bowel (the ileum) and the beginning of the colon.
-However, the disease can affect any part of the digestive track and will often spread deep into the layers of bowel tissue.
+According to Mayo Clinic, the most common area of the digestive tract affected by Crohn’s disease is at the end of the small bowel (the ileum) and the beginning of the colon.
+The disease can affect any part of the digestive tract, however, and will often spread deep into the layers of bowel tissue.

-Heredity and abnormal behavior by the immune system are likely what cause Crohn’s disease.
+Heredity and abnormal immune system behavior are likely what cause Crohn’s disease to develop.
 Those who have family members with the disease are more common to acquire it themselves.
-When the immune system responds to fight off a virus, bacteria, fungi and other microorganisms, at times it can respond abnormally and also attack the harmless cells in the digestive track, which in turn leads to inflammation.
+When the immune system responds to fight off a virus, bacteria, fungi and other microorganisms, at times it can respond abnormally and also attack the harmless cells in the digestive tract, which in turn leads to inflammation.

-There is no confirmed cure for Crohn’s disease, but certain treatment can significantly reduce its symptoms and even bring about remission.
-Treatment efforts primarily include anti-inflammatory drugs, as well as antibiotics, anti-diarrhea and pain relief medications to help curtail the disease’s associated symptoms.
-In some cases, the use of a feeding tube to allow the digestive track to rest and decrease inflammation, or surgery to remove the damaged portion of the digestive track, can be required.
+There is no confirmed cure for Crohn’s disease, but certain treatment methods can significantly reduce symptoms and in some cases, even bring about remission.
+Treatment efforts primarily include antibiotics, and anti-inflammatory, anti-diarrhea and pain relief medications to manage the symptoms associated with the disease.
+In some cases, the use of a feeding tube to allow the digestive tract to rest and decrease inflammation, or surgery to remove the damaged portion of the digestive tract, may be required.

 Findings: Effects of Cannabis on Crohn’s Disease

-Cannabis has been determined to effectively combat the symptoms associated with Crohn’s disease.
-Cannabinods provide anti-inflammatory effects and therefore offer a reduction in pain sensation, nausea relief and reduce the feeling of unpleasantness (Schicho & Storr, 2014).
-One study, in which inflammatory bowel disease patients were treated with cannabis for three months, saw improvements in the patients’ general health perception, social functioning, ability to work, physical pain and depression.
-In addition, they saw increases in body weight and BMI (Lahat, Lang & Ben-Horin, 2012).
-In another study, patients suffering from inflammatory bowel disease reported that marijuana was “very helpful” in relieving their abdominal pain, nausea and diarrhea (Ravikoff, et al., 2013).
-Cannabis has also been found to improve appetite and sleep in Crohn’s disease patients (Naftali, et al., 2013).
-In what is likely due to cannabis’ ability to improve symptom’s associated with Crohn’s disease, medical cannabis has also been associated with a reduced need of other medications in patients with Crohn’s disease (Naftali, et al., 2013).
+Studies have found cannabis to effectively combat the symptoms associated with Crohn’s disease.
+Cannabinoids provide anti-inflammatory effects, subsequently reducing pain, offering nausea relief, and reducing the feelings of unpleasantness6.
+One study, in which inflammatory bowel disease patients were treated with cannabis for three months, improvements in the patients’ general health perception, social functioning, ability to work, physical pain and depression were found.
+Participants also saw increases in body weight and BMI2.
+In another study, patients suffering from inflammatory bowel disease reported that marijuana was “very helpful” in relieving their abdominal pain, nausea and diarrhea5.
+Cannabis has also been found to improve appetite and sleep in Crohn’s disease patients3.
+In what is likely due to cannabis’ ability to improve symptoms associated with Crohn’s disease, medical cannabis has also been associated with a reduced need of other medications in patients with Crohn’s disease3.

 Research also suggests that cannabis may be effective at helping Crohn’s disease reach long-term remission.
-Medical cannabis use has been determined to be associated with an improvement in disease activity (Naftali, Mechulam, Lev & Konikoff, 2014).
-In one study, cannabis rich in tetrahydrocannabinol (THC) produced significant benefits to 10 or 11 patients with active Crohn’s disease, without side effects, and 5 of those 11 subjects achieved complete remission (Naftali, et al., 2013).
+Medical cannabis use has been determined to be associated with an improvement in disease activity4.
+In one study, cannabis rich in tetrahydrocannabinol (THC) produced significant benefits to 10 or 11 patients with active Crohn’s disease, without side effects, and 5 of those 11 subjects achieved complete remission3.

 States That Have Approved Medical Marijuana for Crohn’s Disease

-Currently, 17 states have approved medical marijuana to be used to treat Crohn’s disease.
-These states include: Arizona, Connecticut, Georgia, Hawaii, Illinois, Maine, Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York (inflammatory bowel disease), Pennsylvania, Rhode Island and Washington.
+Currently, 21 states have approved medical marijuana to be used to treat Crohn’s disease.
+These states include: Arizona, Arkansas, Connecticut, Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York (inflammatory bowel disease), North Dakota, Ohio, Pennsylvania, Rhode Island and Washington.

 A number of other states will allow medical marijuana to be used for the treatment of Crohn’s Disease, but require an approval or a recommendation by a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Nevada (other conditions subject to approval), and Oregon (other conditions subject to approval).